Bairav-2003/CKD_PREDICTION/README.md

 ## Result

-We developed a machine learning model that have acheived 96.3 % accuracy using Decision Tree Classifier algorithm and also distribute the damaged and undamaged cells by visualzation graph using python.
+We developed a machine learning model that have acheived 98% accuracy using xboost algorithm and also distribute the damaged and undamaged cells by visualzation graph using python.